Infrastructure

 How FutureAGI Handles Azure OpenAI

-The required FutureAGI surface for this term is traceAI:azure-openai.
-In practice, a Java service instruments each Azure OpenAI call through the traceAI azure-openai integration, then attaches the model deployment, route name, status code, llm.token_count.prompt, llm.token_count.completion, latency, retry count, and content-filter result to the same trace tree as the surrounding agent steps.
+The required FutureAGI surface is traceAI:azure-openai.
+In practice, a Java, Python, or Node service instruments each Azure OpenAI call through the traceAI azure-openai integration, then attaches the model deployment, route name, status code, llm.token_count.prompt, llm.token_count.completion, latency, retry count, and content-filter result to the same trace tree as the surrounding agent steps.

 A realistic workflow starts with a claims assistant that uses Azure OpenAI for answer synthesis and a separate retriever for policy documents.
-The engineer routes low-risk traffic through Agent Command Center with routing policy: cost-optimized, keeps a managed OpenAI or Bedrock route as model fallback, and mirrors 5% of traffic with traffic-mirroring before a deployment change.
+The engineer routes low-risk traffic through Agent Command Center with a cost-optimized routing policy, keeps a managed OpenAI or Bedrock route as model fallback, and mirrors 5% of traffic via traffic-mirroring before a deployment change.
 FutureAGI then groups traces by Azure deployment name and route decision.
 If p99 latency crosses 3 seconds or 429 rate rises above 2%, the engineer alerts the owning team and tightens quota or fallback rules.

 FutureAGI’s approach is to evaluate the answer, not just the provider call.
 Unlike Azure Monitor, which is strongest at Azure resource health and platform metrics, FutureAGI keeps provider telemetry beside eval results such as Groundedness, TaskCompletion, and ToolSelectionAccuracy.
 If a fallback fixes latency but Groundedness drops on the claims cohort, the rollout is blocked until the prompt, route, or model deployment is corrected.